snyder114/MonteCarlo/README.md

 }
 ```

-As discussed in the previous section, the *ttest()* function is formulated to generate a single test decision.
+As discussed in the previous section, the `ttest()` function is formulated to generate a single test decision.
 The function arguments are the parameters you're interested in.
-The *ttest()* function perform the following steps:
+The `ttest()` function perform the following tasks:

 1. Draws a sample of *n* observations from a normal distribution with mean *loc* and standard deviation *scale*.
 2. Calculates the t-statistic.